MonashBioinformaticsPlatform/2015-09-28-rbioinformatics-intro-r/M1-start.md

 This long form is often the best form for exploration and statistical testing of data.

 We already saw some of R's built in plotting facilities with the function `plot`.
 A more recent and much more powerful plotting library is `ggplot2`.
+This implements ideas from a book called "The Grammar of Graphics".
 The syntax is a little strange, but there are plenty of examples in the [online documentation](http://docs.ggplot2.org/current/).

 If `ggplot2` isn't already installed, we need to install it.